main menu

 how long does the mohs surgery take?

-Each stage takes about an hour, including tissue processing.
-Some cases require only one stage, while others may take several and last most of the day.
+Each stage of Mohs surgery typically takes about an hour, including tissue processing and evaluation.
+Some patients require only one stage, while others may need multiple stages, meaning the total visit can last several hours.

 what if I have more than one skin cancer?